genius-systems/gameta/docs/docs/commands/0.3/commands.md

 ### gameta repo add

-Adds a new child repository to the .meta file and clone it.
+Adds a new child repository to the .gameta file and clone it.

 ___
 **Note**

-If the repository is already cloned to the path provided, then Gameta will attempt to extract its details and match them against the arguments that user provides before adding it to the .meta file.
+If the repository is already cloned to the path provided, then Gameta will attempt to extract its details and match them against the arguments that user provides before adding it to the .gameta file.
 ___

 #### Arguments